ClickAndMortar/docker/akeneo/3.1-demo/README.md

 > _Optional step: build the image running `make build` within this directory._

-Then use the following `docker-compose.yml` sample:
+You may use the following `docker-compose.yml` sample:

 ```yaml
 version: '3'